Pi4J/pi4j.github.io/content/documentation/device-examples/components/Servo.md

 ---
-title: Servo
+title: ServoMotor
 weight: 210
-tags: ["Servo"]
+tags: ["ServoMotor"]
 ---
 ### Description
-The [Servo](https://github.com/Pi4J/pi4j-example-components/tree/Dev-Arcade/src/main/java/com/pi4j/example/catalog) (src/main/java/com/pi4j/catalog) is a template class, that you can use in your own Java-project.
+The [ServoMotor](https://github.com/Pi4J/pi4j-example-components/tree/main/src/main/java/com/pi4j/catalog/components/ServoMotor.java) is a template class, that you can use in your own Java-project.
 You can set the servo to a specific location, likewise to 110 degrees of it's range.

 You can use a wide variety of analog servo motors such as the SG92R or the SG-5010 (for a little more torque).